meganz/MEGAchat/CodeSafetyGuidline.md

 code relies on the fact that the substring _is_ found, an exception can be town to bail out.
 In that case, the code logic doesn't need to care about 'what if' abnormal conditions.
- * If you can throw exceptions, but a function that you call returns error codes, such as a plain C API function, throw an error if it returns an error code.
+ * If you can throw exceptions, but a function that you call returns error codes, such as a plain C API function, and you leave handling that error to the caller, throw an error when it returns an error condtion.
 If there are multiple such calls, implement the error check and throw in an inline static function or a macro, and wrap all calls in that function/macro.
-Macros should be avoided, but in this case a macro has access to the line number where the actual call happened, and a function does not.
-Also, a macro can log a parameters as strings, so it could be beneficial to use a macro that takes the call's parameters as its own, calls the function, and if there is an error, add the value of some/all parameters in the error message.
-This can be an invaluable diagnostic tool.
-For example, when configuring a CURL handle, a macro can include the CURLOPT_xxx constant as a string, together with the line number in the error message.
+Macros should be avoided, but in this case a macro has access to the line number where the actual call happened, and a function doesn't.
+Also, a macro can log its parameters as strings (i.e. it can easily log an enum by its name).
 See the macro `_curleopt` in `base/services_http.hpp` about an example.
- * When a function has to check for conditions before continuing, never use nested `if`-s (Microsoft-style), unless necessary in that specific case.
-Instead, check for that condition, and if it's not met, return from that function.
+ * When a function has to check for conditions before continuing with next steps, never use nested `if`-s (Microsoft-style), unless necessary in that specific case.
+Instead, check for that condition, and if it's not met, do an early return from that function.
 For example compare the following two code snippets:
 ```
     if (param != NULL) //function parameter validation